awslabs/aws-iot-greengrass-accelerators/v2/os_cmd/README.md

 }
 ```

 As you run there and other commands, review the log file output.
-Also, the main Python code located here:
+Also, the main Python code located below sas additional details on the `format` and `timeout` attributes.:

 ```shell
 aws-iot-greengrass-accelerators/v2/base/cdk/components/ggAccel.example.HelloWorld/artifacts/ggAccel.example.HelloWorld/1.0.0/hello_world.py
 ```

-Has additional details on the `format` and `timeout` attributes.

 By investigating the component's recipe file, artifacts, and and the commands that create and publish the component via the CDK, you should now have a better understanding of: